Seeking Justice for Birth Injury Victims in Missouri & Nationwide

 You deserve full compensation for all damages caused by doctors, hospitals and other health care providers, but they almost never admit that they were negligent or offer you the compensation you deserve.
 More often, they will tell you that your baby’s injuries were inevitable, that bad outcomes happen unpredictably and that there was nothing they could have done to prevent this tragedy.
 Sometimes they will show you paperwork that they forced you to sign and tell you that you have no right to sue them.
 These things are often untrue.

-Our highly trained attorneys know how to hold health care providers accountable.
+Our highly trained birth injury attorneys know how to hold health care providers accountable.
 There is no need to guess what happened.
 We will aggressively unearth all of your baby’s medical records to find out exactly what went wrong, even if involves the review of thousands of documents.
 We hire nationally renowned medical experts who work side-by-side with us to pinpoint what happened and why.
 Our experts will testify on your behalf in court.
 Our attorneys will be by your side throughout the entire process.
 We will provide step-by-step legal advice to you from the first time you reach out to us all the way through the jury verdict.

 Types of Birth Injuries